jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: print_new_head_line at reset.c:131:2
-    CT: Jump to external code for putchar
-    RF: Jump to external code for putchar
-  Occurrences: 3

-LibraryCallRemoved
-  Before events:
     CF: raceproof_create_file at files-backend.c:957:6
     CT: Jump to external code for __errno_location
     RF: Jump to external code for __errno_location